Marine ecosystems cover more than 70% of the Earth’s surface which provides fascinating diversity of animals and plants for you to investigate.

-Because there’s no substitute for learning by doing, we design courses that engage you through lab and field experiences where you’ll put science to work.
+Because there’s no substitute for learning by doing, we design the best courses to engage you through lab and field experiences where you’ll put science to work.

 Beyond course work, students work with faculty on independent studies, research projects, off-campus expeditions, scientific conferences, and other activities.